singlestore-labs/singlestore-planes-reference-architecture-node/README.md

 6. Clone this GitHub repository or download the zip file and unzip it.

-7. Adjust connection details in both `api/.env.docker` and `data-load/.env.docker` to point to your managed service cluster and S3 bucket.
+7. Adjust connection details in `docker-compose-managed-service.yaml` to point to your managed service cluster and S3 bucket.

 8. Run `docker-compose build -f docker-compose-managed-service.yaml` to build all the containers.